 Have Dinner at Spirit of Punjab (Indian Food)

 We were pretty lucky this place was open till pretty late since all the other restaurants tend to close around 5 – 6PM.
 If you’re craving for spicy food, check out this gem of a place at Spirit of Punjab.

-We had the Vindaloo (AU$16.99) which was a chef recommended dish, Butter Chicken (AUS$16.99) and Sag Aloo (AU$12,95) which is a rich paste of spinach and potatoes.
+We had the Vindaloo (AU$23.99) which was a chef-recommended dish, Butter Chicken (AUS$23.99) and Sag Aloo (AU$23.50), which is a rich paste of spinach and potatoes.
 If you love spicy food, we challenge you to have a go at the Volcano Hot level.
 We ended up with the medium hot which was barely spicy 😉

 Drive to Melbourne Airport

-If you have an evening flight on this day, make sure to buffer a 2.5 hour drive time back to the city.
-If you’re returning the car straight at the airport, you can return it at anytime.
-However, if you’re planning to return the car back in the city, most car rental companies have a strict 6PM cut off (not even a 5 minute grace).
+If you have an evening flight on this day, make sure to buffer a 2.5-hour drive time back to the city.
+For those returning the car straight at the airport, you can return it at any time.
+However, if you’re planning to return the car back in the city, most car rental companies have a strict 6PM cut-off (not even a 5-minute grace).
 Try to avoid driving back at peak hour between 5 – 7PM as the jam can cause up to an hour of delay.

 Road Trip Planning Tips

-2) Accommodation: If you’re travelling in a group, apartments are not too pricy and usually come with a fully stocked kitchen so that you can cook your own meals.
+2) Accommodation: If you’re travelling in a group, apartments are not too pricey and usually come with a fully stocked kitchen so that you can cook your own meals.

-3) Connectivity: Connectivity along The Great Ocean Road and in Grampians can be spotty.
-Preload your Google maps at major cities in case you find yourself out of service.
+3) Connectivity: Connectivity along The Great Ocean Road and in the Grampians can be spotty.
+Preload your Google Maps at major cities in case you find yourself out of service.

 4) Flexibility: Do not pack your road trip schedule too tightly as plans might change due to weather and other unforeseen circumstances.